bowuu/Arduino-SLAM/README.md

 # Arduino SLAM
 Movement, edge detection, SLAM, and path planning

+## Robot Basics
-## (1) “Robot Basics” where you will learn how to use the robot
+Learn how to use the robot hardware

-hardware
+## Kinematics

-## (2) “Kinematics” where you will learn how to implement a software library and
-use it to move the robot along different paths.
+Learn how to implement a software library and use it to move the robot along different paths

+## Distance Sensor

+## Proportional Control

+## Wall Following

+## SLAM

+## Path Planning

 ## Come on and SLAM, and welcome to the jam